UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

-Examining the results of our model, we find that both models, the Logistic Regression and Random Forest performed very similarly at 0.771%

-and 0.756% accurace respectively.
-Indicating that although the results

-are better then randomly guessing, or flipping a coin, such results are hardly reliable.
+Examining the results of our model, we find that both models, the Logistic Regression and Random Forest performed very similarly at 0.771% and 0.759% accurace respectively.
+Indicating that although the results are better then randomly guessing, or flipping a coin, such results are hardly reliable.

+In this particular case, logistic regression performs slightly better than random forest , so we can say that the prediction ability of a simple model should not be underestimated.
-In the confusion matrix below we can see the “hits and misses” of the logistic regression model on the 2019-2020 season games, missing relatively more often when the home team loses with a 36.5% error rate

-and a 23.2% error rate for home team wins.
+In the confusion matrix below we can see the “hits and misses” of the logistic regression model on the 2019-2020 season games, missing relatively more often when the home team loses with a 36.5% error rate and a 23.2% error rate for home team wins.